gaehlerm/SoftwareEngineering/README.md

 I can only provide you with some general rules of thumb, and you will have to determine how to apply them yourself.
 This will take practice, and it is preferable to work together with a more experienced coworker who can assist you in case you have any questions.
 This book aims to serve as a manual, but ultimately, you will need to learn how to apply the recommendations given here on your own.

-## A word about Copilot

-// remove the Copilot part altogether?

-My publisher had the idea to include Copilot, one of the new AI code generation tools available at the time of writing, in this book.
-And indeed, there are quite a few cases where Copilot can be useful when writing code.
-I tried to create examples that correspond to the chapters.
-Though I couldn't provide examples for every chapter.
-In many cases, the content of the chapters was too generic, as if code examples would be very helpful.
-In these chapters where I provided code examples, Copilot was generally able to generate useful code.
-Though sometimes I had to experiment a bit to achieve satisfactory results, I didn't always obtain the desired code.
-I think there is still a lot of research to be done on how to use Copilot in the best way.

-In general, it can be said that AI code generation is already a very useful tool.
-It can significantly improve your productivity and the quality of your code if used correctly.
-It also helped me write this book here.
-Though you always have to be cautious.
-While Copilot is not perfect, it can generate code that is not always correct.
-It provides only some suggestions.
-Or as it is called: "Copilot".
-It's not a replacement for a software engineer; it's just a tool that assists you with your work.
-You still have to guide it in the right direction.

 -# Part 1: First things first